-> Investment in Public Health Workforce and Infrastructure over the Long Term
+Investment in Public Health Workforce and Infrastructure over the Long Term

 The importance of strong, predictable federal investment in the public health system is even more vital now as the economic and social impacts of the pandemic are felt nationwide, and as local and state budgets contend with lost tax revenue.
-Over the summer we saw some local health departments furlough staff in the middle of the pandemic due to budget challenges related to the economic impact of COVID-19 on local and state budgets, and similar constraints are likely in the coming months and years, especially as COVID supplemental funds run out.
+During summer 2020 we saw some local health departments furlough staff in the middle of the pandemic due to budget challenges related to the economic impact of COVID-19 on local and state budgets, and similar constraints are likely in the coming months and years, especially as COVID supplemental funds run out.

-The reality is that we need to do more to ensure that every American is protected and supported by a strong public health system, as the resources, staffing, and capacity of local health departments greatly vary across the country.
-We applaud legislation introduced by HELP Committee Chair Murray- the Public Health Infrastructure Saves Lives Act- which would provide a sustained investment in the basic infrastructure of the governmental public health system at all levels.
+The reality is that we need to do more to ensure that every American, regardless of geography, is protected and supported by a strong public health system, as the resources, staffing, and capacity of local health departments greatly vary across the country.
+We applied legislation introduced by Health, Education, Labor, and Pensions Committee Chair Patty Murray (D-WA) -

+the Public Health Infrastructure Saves Lives Act - which would provide a sustained investment in the basic infrastructure of the governmental public health system at all levels.
 If enacted, this investment would help support staff to deliver the core capabilities necessary for all health departments to be successful.
 By building the core public health infrastructure of localities, states, tribal governments, and territories, as well as the Centers for Disease Control and Prevention (CDC), the nation will be better prepared for emerging threats in ways that will more meaningfully address the health inequities magnified by such threats.